perforce/helix-authentication-service/docs/REST_API.md

 ### Administration

-The adminstrative (REST) interface to the service consists of two sets of endpoints, one named `/tokens` and the other being `/settings`, with the former providing a JSON Web Token needed by the latter (akin to [RFC 6750](https://datatracker.ietf.org/doc/html/rfc6750)).
+The adminstrative (REST) interface to the service consists of two sets of endpoints, one named `/tokens` and the other being `/settings`, with the former providing a JSON Web Token (as described in [RFC 7519](https://datatracker.ietf.org/doc/html/rfc7519)) needed by the latter.
 The steps involved in administering the service would look something like this:

-1. Pass the administrative user's credentials via basic authentication to `/tokens/create` and receieve the JWT as the response body.
+1. Pass the administrative user's credentials to `/tokens/create` and receieve the JWT in the response body.
 1. Retrieve the configurable settings via `/settings/fetch`, passing the JWT as the bearer token.
 1. Update some or all of the settings via `/settings/update`, again providing the JWT.
-1. End the administrative process by deleting the JWT from the in-memory registry by sending a request to `/tokens/remove`
+1. End the administrative session by deleting the JWT from the in-memory registry by sending a request to `/tokens/remove`

 ## Routes